How do I write to President Barack Obama?

 Have President or Mrs. Obama written any books?

-When can I visit the Barack Obama Presidential Library?
+When can I visit the Obama Presidential Center?

 Are there exhibits open to the public at the temporary library site?